-At our 2021 Annual Meeting of Shareholders, over 93.4% of the votes cast voted to approve the advisory resolution on our executive compensation referred to as the "say-on-pay" vote.
-The Compensation Committee believes that the positive outcome of the say-on-pay vote supports the compensation arrangements established by the Compensation Committee.
-The Compensation Committee considered the results of the shareholder vote on the 2021 "say-on-pay" proposal as one of the many factors relevant in connection with the discharge of its responsibilities along with the advice of its independent compensation consultant and shareholder feedback.
-During 2021, the Compensation Committee continued the compensation program in place during 2020 with the changes noted below under the section titled, "Why Each Element of Compensation is Paid and How the Amount of Each Element is Determined".
+The Compensation Committee believes that the historically positive outcome of the say-on-pay vote supports the compensation arrangements established by the Compensation Committee.
+The Compensation Committee considered the results of the shareholder vote on the 2022 "say-on-pay" proposal as one of the many factors relevant in connection with the discharge of its responsibilities along with the advice of its independent compensation consultant and shareholder feedback.
+The Compensation Committee and the Board of Directors will continue to consider shareholder feedback and the outcomes of the future say-on-pay votes when evaluating our executive compensation programs and policies and making compensation decisions for our named executive officers.
+During 2022, the Compensation Committee continued the compensation program in place during 2021 with the changes noted below under the section titled, "Why Each Element of Compensation is Paid and How the Amount of Each Element is Determined".